DerekHash/API-token/README.md

-# API-token
+# API-token Info
-This is the token contract for APIs - This is the token contract for The APIS (API Token)
+This is the token contract for APIs - This is the token contract for The APIS ($API Token)